 Cats well creep up on prey when they have to peek through the dim light.
 This case explains why they make more noise at night while scavenging the kitchen and other hidden spaces.

 The limitation of the distance of sight triggered the sensitization of another visionary sensory.
 They can pick up subtle movements and other slight changes of light in the environment.
 They will, therefore, notice a light shadow of a scurrying rat, or when you cast a shadow beneath the door on your way to the fridge.

 The increased body senses imitate that of a bat.
 They build a three-dimensional perception of the object in close range when they cannot use light to perceive the shape.
 The whiskers will move forward when there is prey near.
 This reactive motion is useful in forming a realistic web movement of the object of interest.

 The feline hearing ability is incomparable to that of humans and many other creatures.
-It can hear up to 64GHz; hence, they will usually rely on sound to replace a diminished vision.
+It can hear up to 64GHz; hence, it will usually rely on sound to replace diminished vision.
 This hearing ability is an octave higher than that of a dog.
 They also swivel their bodies and ears to pinpoint the exact source of the sound.

 Cats have a remarkable sense of smell.
 The feline olfactory epithelium has twice the number of receptors present in human beings.
 They have a vomeronasal organ at the roof of the mouth, which helps in picking chemicals from the surrounding.